LukaLambrecht/HH-gridpack-generation/README.md

 - For creating gridpacks at many mass values, some parallelization is probably needed.
 - The Powheg compilation step seems to modify not only its specified working directory, but also some other files/variables.
 To keep things safe, it is probably best to run only one compilation and calculation per project.
 Parallelization is possible by installing multiple versions of this repository next to each other and generate one gridpack in each.

-The compilation can be more conveniently configured (e.g. modify the mass in the input file) and wrapped in a condor job.
+**For convenience:** the compilation can be more conveniently configured (e.g. modify the mass in the input file) and wrapped in a condor job.
 See the `compilation` directory.
 Run `python compilation.py -h` to see a list of command line options.
 Example use: